seccubus/seccubus/README.md

 ================================================
 * Password fields are used to store passwords and hide them in de GUI (#127)
 * Limited support for OpenVAS6 and OpenVAS7 thanks to @FGuillaume
+* Python script by @Ar0Xa to email findings from a scan
 * Fixed some bugs

 Bug Fixes